Home/Blog/Debt Buyer Lawsuits

 Can CACH LLC Use Arbitration Against Me?

-Wisconsin courts will compel arbitration if the agreement is valid and the dispute falls within its scope.
-To use this defense, you need a copy of the original cardholder agreement showing the arbitration clause.
-The plaintiff is required to produce that document in discovery.
-In a CACH case, the demand for the original agreement also tests whether the plaintiff actually has the underlying account documentation — many do not.
+Wisconsin courts will compel arbitration only if the agreement is valid and the dispute falls within its scope.
+To evaluate this issue, you need a copy of the original cardholder agreement showing the arbitration clause.
+In a CACH case, asking for the original agreement can also test whether the plaintiff has the underlying account documentation.

 What Should I Put in My Answer to CACH LLC?